 Members of the council shall receive an annual salary of no less than seven hundred fifty dollars ($750.00).
 Such salary may be increased by ordinance of the council, but the salary of any member shall not be changed after filing nomination papers or during the term of office for which he is elected.

-(c) Such special election shall be held within seventy-five (75) days of the date of the occurrence of such vacancy and the procedure to be followed for the holding of such special election shall be the same as that designated in chapter XV of this charter, in regard to nominating petitions, primary election and election.
-(Election of 5-24-77; election of 11-3-87)
+(c) Such special election shall be held within the timeframes consistent with Title 17 of Rhode Island General and the procedure to be followed for the holding of such special election shall be the same as that designated in chapter XV of this charter, in regard to nominating petitions, primary election and election.

 The council shall elect one of its members as president and one of its members as vice president of the council.
 The president shall have the right to vote.
 He shall preside at all meetings of the council and in his absence, the vice president shall be acting president for the time being.
 In the event of a vacancy in the office of president of the council, the vice president shall assume the office of president of the council until a new president is chosen.
 The president of the council shall receive an annual salary of two hundred fifty dollars ($250.00) in addition to such other compensation prescribed for members of the council (Election of 11-8-94)